[Note: Most of the information about Max Dickman and his labels comes from Charlie Horner's 1972 interview with Max's son, Mel Dickman.]

 And then, Bonnie Davis started recording under her own name.
 In October 1955, she did some solos for Decca: "Pepper-Hot Baby" (a cover of Gisele MacKenzie's hit) and "For Always, Darling."
 In the following year, there was "I've Lost All My Love For You"/"I'll Make You Mine."
 [Note that Clem Moorman played piano on all her solo sessions; he's unsure if the rest of the Pipers were on any of them.]

-Then, there are the Piccadilly Pipers on Chart.
-In 1956, there were two records by them.
-The first was "Where's My Baby"/"I Loved Only You."
+As long as they were in Miami, there was some recording for Henry Stone's Chart records.
+The first was "Where's My Baby"/"I Loved Only You", released around March 1956.
 The second, released in August, was by "The Piccadilly Pipers and the Pic-a-dillies" (a female group): "Mr. Butterball"/"A Lonely Lover's Prayer."
 However, Clem has no memory of these tunes at all (or the female group, for that matter).
 I originally thought that this was an unrelated group, but it turns out that Bonnie Davis wrote "Where's My Baby" (along with label owner Henry Stone).

 [A phone call to Henry Stone proved that he didn't remember the songs either.
 While he recalled recording the Pipers, he had no memory of how it all came about or whose decision it was to add the girl group.
 All he remembered was that the sessions took place in his studio at Southwest 8th Street in Miami and that Sonny Thompson was the bandleader.
 Unfortunately, he no longer has any session files.]